garden-io/garden/docs/reference/commands.md

-### garden enterprise users list
+### garden cloud users list

 **[EXPERIMENTAL] List users.**

-List all users from Garden Enterprise.
+List all users from Garden Cloud.
 Optionally filter on group names or user names.

 Examples:
-    garden enterprise users list                            # list all users garden enterprise users list --filter-names Gordon*     # list all the Gordons in Garden Enterprise.
-Useful if you have a lot of Gordons. garden enterprise users list --filter-groups devs-*     # list all users in groups that with names that start with 'dev-'
+    garden cloud users list                            # list all users garden cloud users list --filter-names Gordon*     # list all the Gordons in Garden Cloud.
+Useful if you have a lot of Gordons. garden cloud users list --filter-groups devs-*     # list all users in groups that with names that start with 'dev-'

 | Supported in workflows |   |
 | ---------------------- |---|